There are many people, including myself, who cannot stop at just one cactus!

 Even if your cactus hasn't grown 'babies' (small replicas of the cactus will often develop around the mother), you can still grow new cacti from the ones you already have, provided they are healthy.
 This is fantastic for those who don't have much experience growing new plants and thus don't want to spend money on seeds out of fear that they will fail.

 If this has caused any scarring to the mother plant, you may want to use horticultural sulfur powder—this will ensure that no fungal infection can manifest itself where the plant is damaged.
-The pup should be planted in a mixture of soil and sand, or gravel, to ensure good drainage.
+To ensure good drainage, you should plant the pup in a mixture of soil and sand or soil and gravel.
 Calcium carbonate is also a fantastic addition to ensure that your cacti thrive to their full potential.

 However, you may find that when you try to separate the baby, it simply comes or snaps off, with no roots to be seen.
 Don't worry, though—this can still be grown but will instead be treated as though it were a cutting.

 Planting a Cacti Cutting